A Website Development Business You Will Love Starts With The Right Tools.

-One of the hardest things about starting up any business is deciding on systems and processes.
+One of the hardest things about starting any business is deciding on systems and processes.
+A website development business is no different.
 Some people jump in with no idea about how they want to organize the business.
+Even worse, some people give it no thought at all.

 #1 – Accounting Software

 Another solution is Freshbooks.
 It’s extremely popular, easy to use and has a great reputation for being a rock-solid platform.
-I’ve never used it but added it here based solely on recommendations by people I respect in the WordPress and Divi community.
+I’ve never actually used Freshbooks, but it’s always been highly recommended by people I respect.

 If you go the 17Hats route, project management is already built into your Accounting Software.
 If not, you have a few other options that work incredibly well.
 Asana is a great tool that gives you most of its functions for free.
 They do have more premium tiers which bring more functionality, but I’ve found the basic version works for just about anything you’re trying to do.
 In fact, we have a project template available to you.
 Fill out the quick form below and we will send the Asana template to your inbox.